sethuiyer/vedanta-open-course/README.md

 - **Sadhana:** Practice mindfulness exercises in different settings (nature, home, workplace) to observe the changes in mind and perception.

 ### Week 9-12: Karma, Ethics, and Character
-- **Assignment:** Engage in a community service activity or a project that aligns with the principles of Karma Yoga.
+- **Assignment:** Create a "Karma Diary."
+This diary should serve as a reflective journal where you record daily actions and decisions, particularly those involving ethical dilemmas or moral choices.
+At the end of each day, reflect on these actions in the light of Karma Yoga principles.
 Reflect on how this service impacts your character development and understanding of duty (Dharma).
+-
 - **Sadhana:** Implement a daily routine of self-reflection, focusing on actions (Karma) and their ethical implications, along with your regular Yoga and Pranayama practices.

 ### Week 13-16: Personal Application of Vedantic Concepts